openstack-infra/jenkins-job-builder/doc/source/definition.rst

 It is possible, but not recommended, to use `raw` within a module to inject raw xml into the job configs.

-This is relevant in case there is no apropriate module for a Jenkins plugin or the module does not behave as you expect it to do.
+This is relevant in case there is no appropriate module for a Jenkins plugin or the module does not behave as you expect it to do.

 For example: